Definitely not! As long as there is uncured calcium (free lime) in the concrete there’s scope for service life to be extended.

 Here is a great read, for that question.

-When the AQURON hydrogel treatment was discovered, and consequently developed, we have taken advantage of a principle that the Romans used, by stimulating (denser) concrete in the treatments, by the introduction of tiny particles of silica.
+When concrete hydrogel treatment was discovered, and consequently developed, it took advantage of a principle that the Romans used, by stimulating (denser) concrete in the treatments, by the introduction of tiny particles of silica.

 So back to the remediation…